NeeLonGithub/boodschappenlijstje/README.md

 * Edit lists
 * Delete lists
 * Rearrange lists with drag and drop
+* Allow only authenticated users to read and update the lists

 ### Next goals

+* Make deleting a 2-step action
-* Allow only authenticated users to read and update the lists
+* Allow authenticated users to only read and update their items
 * Group items
 * Copy unchecked items to new list
 * Mark items as 'not available' or something (unhappy checked), maybe add emoji's?